Listuguj Mi’gmaq Government Expands Fall Lobster Fishery to Area (LFA) 21B, Baie des Chaleurs

 Fall fishery now includes waters adjacent to the community that Canada previously considered unregulated

--French verision to follow-
+-French version to follow-

 LISTUGUJ, QC Sept.
 28, 2023 /CNW/ – Every fall, the Listuguj Mi’gmaq First Nation (Listuguj) exercises its Peace and Friendship Treaties rights by fishing lobster.
 This fall, the fishery is growing.
 For the past 20 years, Listuguj has fished Lobster Fishing Area (LFA) 21B, in the Baie des Chaleurs.
 Starting on September 30Listuguj will also begin fishing further west, in waters adjacent to the community that, until now, the Department of Fisheries and Oceans (DFO) considered unregulated.